Acts 9 – The Conversion of Saul of Tarsus

 Then Peter arose and went with them.
 When he had come, they brought him to the upper room.
 And all the widows stood by him weeping, showing the tunics and garments which Dorcas had made while she was with them.
 But Peter put them all out, and knelt down and prayed.
 And turning to the body he said, “Tabitha, arise.”
 And she opened her eyes, and when she saw Peter she sat up.
 Then he gave her his hand and lifted her up; and when he had called the saints and widows, he presented her alive.
 And it became known throughout all Joppa, and many believed on the Lord.

 a.
-Peter arose and went with them: When the disciples from Joppa came to Peter in Lydda, they came with the hope that Peter would help her, or at least help the Christian community there work through their grief.
+Peter arose and went with them: When the disciples from Joppa came to Peter in Lydda, they came with the hope that Peter would help her, or at least help the Christian community at that place work through their grief.

 i.
 There is no indication in the Book of Acts that it was common or popularly expected that dead Christians would be resuscitated to life again.
 This miracle (and a few similar in Acts) is listed just because they were unusual and remarkable.